acid113/loan-site/README.md

 # Loan Site

-This is a simple site connecting the Loan Service.
+This is a simple React site using the Loan Service as backend.

-Tech stack: React (TypeScript) created using Vite, Shadcn for UI components
+Tech stack: React (TypeScript) created with Vite, Shadcn for UI components, React Router for basic routing

 ## Project Structure